 The most used and cited reanalysis is the NCEP/NCAR reanalysis, which includes data going back to 1948 (Kalnay et al. 1996).
 The 45 year ECMWF reanalysis (ERA-40, Uppala et al. 2005), which stops in August 2002, has also been extensively used in weather and climate studies.
 Both of these reanalyses span the transition from a predominantly conventional observing system to the modern period with abundant satellite observations, marked by the introduction of TOVS radiance measurements in 1979.
 Many spurious variations in the climate signal have been identified in these early-generation reanalyses (Bengtsson et al. 2004; Andersson et al. 2005; Chen et al. 2008a, b), mainly resulting from inadequate bias corrections of the satellite data and modulated effects of model biases related with changes in the observing system.
 There now exist several atmospheric reanalyses covering the post-1979 period that are being continued forward in near-real time.
 The Japanese 25 year Reanalysis (JRA-25), released for use in March 2006 (Onogi et al., 2007) is the first effort by the JMA, andtheir second, JRA-55 is underway (Ebita et al. 2011).
 The National Centers for Environmental Prediction (NCEP) second reanalysis (NCEP-DOE, Kanamitsu et al. 2002) improved upon the NCEP/NCAR reanalysis data.
 More recently, ECMWF has produced the ERA-Interim reanalysis based on a 2006 version of their data assimilation system (Dee et al. 2011a), in preparation for a new climate reanalysis to be produced starting in 2014.
 NASA’s Modern Era Retrospective-analysis for Research and Applications (MERRA) was developed as a tool to better understand NASA’s remote sensing data in a climate context (Rienecker et al. 2011).
 The NCEP Climate Forecast System Reanalysis (Saha et al. 2010) became available in early 2010, produced with a data assimilation system that includes precipitation assimilation over land, and a coupled ocean/atmosphere model.

-While the fundamental strength in resolving dynamical processes remans, recent reanalyses have improved on many aspects of the earlier-generation systems.
+While the fundamental strength in resolving dynamical processes remains, recent reanalyses have improved on many aspects of the earlier-generation systems.
 Direct assimilation of the remotely-sensed satellite radiances, rather than assimilation of retrieved state estimates, has become the norm.
 Variational bias correction of the satellite radiances effectively anchors these data to high-quality observations form radiosondes and other sources (Dee and Uppala, 2009; used in ERA-Interim, MERRA, and CFSR).
 The recently completed CFSR is the first reanalysis to use a coupled ocean/atmosphere model, and also assimilates precipitation data over land.
 In addition to the technical and scientific improvements of the reanalysis systems, increased computational resources allow the use of higher-resolution models that better resolve the observations.
 These advances combined have lead to improved representations of many physical parameters and processes in reanalyses, for example improved skill of the large-scale global and tropical precipitation (Bosilovich et al. 2009, 2011).
 In addition, the need for reanalyses to contribute to climate change studies has prompted significant innovations.
 For example, the 20th Century Reanalysis (20CR) project carried out by NOAA in collaboration with CIRES uses the available surface pressure observations and sea surface temperature record reconstructed through the 1870s in an ensemble-based analysis method to produce hemispheric weather patterns with the quality of a 3-day numerical forecast (Compo et al. 2011).